wabkur/binary_trees/README.md

-function that counts the leaves in a binary tree
+function that measures the balance factor of a binary tree